Where exactly are brown trout native?

-One easy way to identify brown trout distribution is through temperate rivers that drain into the following significant bodies of water.
+One easy way to define the range of the brown trout is through temperate rivers drainage basins.
+Native brown trout can be found in rivers that flow into the following significant bodies of water.
 European Atlantic, North, Baltic, Mediterranean, and Black seas.
-In Russia, brown trout do not occur east of the Ural mountains.

 Significant populations have also become established in the river basins surrounding the landlocked Caspian and Aral Seas.
+I will later explain how they got there.

 What is a brown trout?